iCanBike (formally known as Lose the Training Wheels™)

 Biking is more than just exercise and transportation: it's a social activity of connection, a childhood rite of passage and a first taste of independence.
 Transforming biking into an inclusive activity is the mission of iCanBike, a national organization that conducts bike camps for individuals with special needs.
 This unique approach has enabled thousands of people, with a variety of disabilities, to become independent bicycle riders.

-The Down Syndrome Association of Central Ohio, in collaboration with Nationwide Children's Hospital and the Autism Society of Central Ohio, is hosting our 6th iCanBike Camp June 3-7, 2013 at Worthington Kilbourne High School.
+The Down Syndrome Association of Central Ohio, in collaboration with Nationwide Children's Hospital and support from The Country Club at Muirfield Village Foundation, is hosting our 8th iCanBike Camp June 1-5, 2015 at Worthington Kilbourne High School.
 Each participant takes part in a 75 minute session between the hours of 8:15 am to 4:30 pm.

 Any questions regarding iCanBike can be directed to Marge Barnheiser at email@example.com.